Rolling with modular symmetry: quintessence and de Sitter in heterotic orbifolds: Mapping the modular de Sitter landscape

 \Cref{fig:RadialZ} summarises the distribution of the values of the real components of the moduli and the integer parameters $n_a,m_a$ of \Cref{eq:Hdef}.
 The radial chart displays the Z-score of each variable for a better comparison.
 The zero Z-score, described by the second dashed circular contour from the center and marked with a 0, corresponds to the mean values of the variables.
 Further contours differ by a $\sigma$ deviation from the mean values.
 Both the mean and the deviation are given in the table of that figure.
 This provides a compact comparative view of the structure associated with all classes.
 Note that the green polygon, which indicates unstable one-dimensional saddles of $V$, includes mostly average values for $m_1$ while the parameters $n_1,n_2,m_2$ are off by about $1\sigma$ from their statistical mean in our search; furthermore, this polygon shows that e.g.\ the \ac{VEV} of the real component of the dilaton (and hence the gauge coupling) is average while $\vev{\re(\tau)}$ is well below average.

 Further, the resulting distributions of the various classes are shown in the complex planes of $\tau$ and $S$ in \Cref{fig:Tau,fig:S}, respectively, where the marker shape and colour denote the class, and opacity is adjusted to highlight vacuum and tachyonic gauge coupling classes.
+Concerning the possible presence of modularly equivalent points in the numerical results, we carried out an explicit verification for modular redundancies.
+While search seeds were drawn from the fundamental domain, we performed an \textit{a posteriori} verification to ensure the final dataset is free of modular redundancies.
+Equivalent solutions identified via the $\SL{2, \Z{}}$ mapping (including the Green-Schwarz transformation) constituted a negligible subset ($<0.01\%$) and were subsequently removed.
 A striking feature emerges in \Cref{fig:Tau}: solutions in the \textit{Tachyonic axion} class cluster in angular regions forming a distinctive ``penacho''\footnote{The name ``penacho'' is a nod to the famed feathered headdress of Moctezuma, currently held in Vienna; it is a cultural reminder that what is displaced can still speak meaningfully to its origins.} pattern in the $\tau$-plane.
 The significance of this plume-like structure remains unclear, though it may suggest deeper constraints imposed by modular invariance.
 Further investigation is needed to determine its potential relevance.
 Stable vacua appear more sparsely, typically near the boundaries of the fundamental domain.
 While \textit{Not a critical point} outcomes appear to occupy complementary regions, this effect is not statistically significant.

 \Cref{fig:S} shows the distribution of the classes described in \Cref{fig:Tree} in the dilaton plane.
 The solutions cluster within the initial search range, $\re(S)\in(0.5,2.0)$, as expected.
 However, additional physically relevant solutions are found outside this region, favouring the weaker coupling regime ($\re(S)>2.0$) over the stronger coupling limit ($\re(S)<0.5$).
 Notably, the \textit{Tachyonic gauge coupling} class exhibits periodic alignment in horizontal bands, reflecting the axionic character of $\im(S)$.
 In contrast, the \emph{Vacuum} and \emph{Tachyonic axion} classes do not display such periodicity.
 A vertical band with a comparatively low density of solutions appears near $\re(S) = 1.5$, a feature that warrants further investigation.
 As expected, the \emph{Not a critical point} class is distributed broadly across the entire complex plane.